Jinkii/FoldersWatcher/README.md

 # FoldersWatcher
-Windows Service Console App to monitor the crud operations in one or multiple directories in Windows.
+Windows Service Console App to monitor crud operations in one or multiple directories in Windows.